 The TOE is located in HSM(hardware security module), which is based on the resource of HSM, and ensure the higher layers of software are securely loaded.
-The TOE is only a piece of secure bootloader code and stored in the ROM of HSM.
-The TOE also relies on two components (External Cache and Crypto) which are not part of the HSM, but they are still part of the same hardware that comprises the operational environment of the TOE.
-Figure 1shows the TOE in its operational environment.
+The TOE is only a piece of secure bootloader code and stored in SRAM of HSM.
+Initially, the encrypted TOE is stored in the Flash, which is an external component that is not part of the same hardware that contains the HSM.
+The first stage bootloader, which is stored in the ROM of HSM, decrypts and authenticates the TOE and stores it in SRAM, where it will run.
+The TOE also relies on the External cache, which is not part of the HSM, but is still part of the same hardware that contains the HSM (whereas the Flash is not).
+Figure 1 shows the TOE in its operational environment.
 The following summarises the role of the various components: